tweag/python-monorepo-example/2019-06-15-cpp-considered-harmful.md

 write, like Dijkstra did for `goto`.

 The idea that *unrestricted* conditional compilation should be avoided is old news.
-Where it is extremely common in programming languages of the 70's (like C), it is nonexistent in popular programming languages of the 00's (like Rust or Go).
+While it is extremely common in programming languages of the 70's (like C), it is nonexistent in popular programming languages of the 00's (like Rust or Go).
 Haskell, a language born in the late 80's, punted on difficult problems like multi-platform support and